Ace Lightning: Episodes

-Season 1 (2002–2003)
+Season 1 (2002–03)

 The season aired between September 2002 and March 2003.
 When broadcast in America, the episodes were shown out of order, which sometimes resulted in severe continuity errors.
-For instance, "Tunnel of Love" was shown before "Once Upon a Hero."
+For instance, "Tunnel of Love" was shown before "Once Upon a Hero".
 Random Virus would show up as an established character of the day before he would be established.
 The runtime of each episode was 24:59.

-Season 2 (2004 (Canada) 2005 (UK))
+Season 2 (2004)

 The second series was broadcast in most countries in 2004, but it aired in the United Kingdom during the summer of 2005 for unknown reasons.
 This season was not aired in the United States due to the poor reception of the first season.
 The graphics were greatly improved, and several of the characters, including Staff Head and Pigface, were changed to look more like the animals they resembled.
 Kilobyte, Rotgut, Kat Adams and Rick the Master Programmer made their debut in this season.
 Chuck also met the Lightning Knights, and Mark got his own weapon, allowing him to battle the villains.
 There were only 13 episodes with one overall storyline.
 The runtime of each episode was also 24:59.

 Production

 The show was developed by BBC and Alliance Atlantis, with Rick Siggelkow as executive producer and creator of the show, and Jim Corston as head writer.
 Originally, the program's plot was to feature a superhero from a comic book coming to life, but it was changed due to children playing videos games more than a pastime than reading comics.
 Mark was inspired by Spider-Man's alter ego, Peter Parker.
 The series was in pre-production for two years and took a year and a half to complete the first season.
+The computer-generated characters and special effects were created by Calibre Digital Pictures, using the Maya system from Alias Systems Corporation.

 Matt Ficner designed the computer-generated characters for the series and also provided the voices of Zip and Snip in the first season.
 The series was shot in Toronto in 2001 between 23 June and 22 November of that year.